 Obtaining bees for your hive

-Our DVD has a full chapter on catching a swarm and putting the
+Our Full Length DVD includes a full chapter on catching a wild swarm and putting the